Skip to content

 You can set up rules for issues and CVEs separately on the corresponding pages.

-The rules are evaluated from the top to bottom, meaning the bottom most change will override any previous ones if they involve the same vulnerability.
+The rules are evaluated from top to bottom, meaning the bottom most change will override any previous ones if they involve the same vulnerability.
 Make sure that you place generic rules at the top, and the more specific rules at the bottom.
 This way, specific rules take precedence over the generic ones.

 In the FIRMWARE and QUERY fields, you can use OQL to match on a specific firmware or issue/CVE.
 To define the rule, use the SET STATUS and SET COMMENT fields.
 The SET COMMENT field is optional.
 To find out more about a field, see the corresponding section.